What are the most important task management skills for managers and how to improve?

 7. Communication

-Communication is the ability to share your ideas, thoughts, and messages clearly so that others can understand.
+Clear communication ensures you share your ideas, thoughts, and messages clearly so that others can understand task information effectively.
 Active listening is also part of communication because without patiently listening to others, you cannot understand others and respond appropriately.
-Good communication ensures you share task information with the team effectively and can clear their queries.

 8. Organization